-Participation requirements

-We spend have a lot of material to learn in a short period of time.
-It is important that you attend all of our class sessions.
-All of the material is available on Carmen at the beginning of the semester.
-Readings and videos must be consumed before our live class session so we can work on active learning experiences.

-The following is a summary of everyone's expected participation:

-Readings and lectures:

 - There will be readings and lecture videos every week that should be viewed BEFORE class on TUESDAY.
 Also before class, please take the Weekly Assessment. - Weekly activities: We will have activities (participation) and/or assignments in most classes. - Open Office Time: We are available to help you to learn, understand, and grow as individuals.
 If your question is something that you believe may be of interest to others in the class, please post to "asknicoleanything" channel in Slack.

-Optimal Learning Experience

-Previous courses have provided insights from students on how to improve the learning experience and optimize outcomes.
-Here are a few tips from previous students to encourage your success in this course:

-- Students kept up with the schedule and assignment due dates. - Students had access to at least one reliable device and a backup plan in case of a technological issue. - Students have made plans to back up work.
+Optimal Learning Experience Previous courses have provided insights from students on how to improve the learning experience and optimize outcomes.
+Here are a few tips from previous students to encourage your success in this course: - Students kept up with the schedule and assignment due dates. - Students had access to at least one reliable device and a backup plan in case of a technological issue. - Students have made plans to back up work.
 OSU provides free access to data storage through Microsoft One Drive. - Students reported that completing assigned readings before class helped them to be prepared to follow along with lectures and participate in discussions. - Students scheduled time to complete activities at a steady pace during the week.
 Keeping a schedule prevented a last-minute rush and kept the workload manageable. - Students approached the material by thinking about the connections between readings, lectures, and assignments.

-Canceling Class

-Should in-person classes be canceled, I will notify you as to which alternative methods of teaching will be offered to ensure continuity of instruction for this class.
+Canceling Class Should in-person classes be canceled, I will notify you as to which alternative methods of teaching will be offered to ensure continuity of instruction for this class.
 Communication will be via Slack.

-Course Schedule

-(subject to change)

-Complete, accessible schedule is available each week in Carmen under MODULES

-Week 1 Jan.
-9-11 Welcome to #osufeatures

-Welcome to our first module in Feature Writing!
+Comm 4202 (Feature Writing): Table of Contents V. Course Schedule (subject to change) Complete, accessible schedule is available each week in Carmen under MODULES Week 1: Jan.
+7-9 Welcome to #osufeatures Welcome to our first module in Feature Writing!
 The focus of this course is to develop feature articles that can come together at the end of the semester to form an online publication.
 This module will get us started.
 Our goals this week are to understand what is feature writing and how differs from other forms of writing.
 We will also understand the goals of the course and how the assignments will be structured.
+What to do: Read through this page for an overview of the class.
+Learning outcomes for this session Today, our activities, content and assignments will help you to be able to do the following: Recognize what makes information feature worthy.
+Understand the basic structure of feature articles.
+Course roadmap Here's everything you need to do and remember BEFORE the class.
 Resources to review:

-• Read the syllabus
+Read the syllabus

 Do course readings (including stories links in text and listed below)

-- Introduction (pages 4-5)
+Introduction (pages 4-5)

-- Uncovering the Magic of Features
+Uncovering the Magic of Features

-- o Getting Started (pages 8-13)
+Getting Started (pages 8-13)

-- Triumph over tragedy: Track-and-field accident changed the lives of two families
+Triumph over tragedy: Track-and-field accident changed the lives of two families

-- o Finding Ideas (14-25)
+Finding Ideas (14-25)

-- Beneath the Bricks: History and memories etched around Ohio Stadium (4 pages)
+Beneath the Bricks: History and memories etched around Ohio Stadium (4 pages)

-- Nine years after 13-year-old's death, her family and ex-NHL player find closure (1 page)
+Nine years after 13-year-old's death, her family and ex-NHL player find closure (1 page)

 Read these additional features: